jrief/django-formset/README.md

   submitted data is provided as a nested Python dictionary.
 * Such a Form-Collection can be declared to have many Form entities of the same kind.
 This allows to create siblings of Forms, similar the Django's Admin Inline Forms.
 However, each of these siblings can contain other Form-Collections, which themselves can also be declared as siblings.
-Those list of siblings can be extended or reduced using one "Add" and multiple "Remove" buttons.
+This list of siblings can be extended or reduced using one "Add" and multiple "Remove" buttons.
+* By using the special attributes `show-if="condition"`, `hide-if="condition"` or
+  `disable-if="condition"` on input fields or fieldsets, one can hide or disable these marked fields.
+This `condition` can evaluate all field values of the current Formset by a Boolean expression.
 * The client part, has no dependencies to any JavaScript-framework.
 It is written in pure TypeScript and compiles to a single, portable JS-file.

 [^1]: Tailwind is special here, since it doesn't include purpose-built form control classes out of
       the box.
-Instead **django-formset** adds an opinionated set of CSS classes suitable for Tailwind.
+Instead **django-formset** offers an opinionated set of CSS classes suitable for Tailwind.